Cleanliness of Water Can Affect Your Water Damage.

 When you have a water intrusion in your home or business there are many elements that affect the steps needed to protect and restore your property.
 One of the first determinations we make on the site of residential or commercial water damage is the contamination level of the water.
 We call this water category and the category of water that affected your building or home will have a huge impact on the job that we have to do.
 The cleaner the water, the more we can save instead of throwing away and replacing building materials, which means a cheaper, less invasive, and shorter job altogether.

-Here at SERVPRO of Norcross the IICRC’s standards are what we follow to ensure every water mitigation and remediation job we tackle is done correctly.
+Here at SERVPRO of Norcross and Duluth, the IICRC’s standards are what we follow to ensure every water mitigation and remediation job we tackle is done correctly.
 The Institute of Inspection Cleaning and Restoration Certification (IICRC) is the organization that sets the restoration industry's standards and practices.
 When it comes to the sanitary level of water there are three levels:

 - Category 1: Clean and Sanitary.
 Typically comes from a sanitary source such as faucets, toilet tanks, drinking fountains, or water heaters.